Skip to main content

 The Growth Hormone (GH) / Insulin-like Growth Factor 1 (IGF-1) axis is another critical determinant of skeletal outcomes.
 GH, secreted by the pituitary, stimulates the liver and other tissues to produce IGF-1.
 IGF-1 is a potent anabolic factor for bone, promoting osteoblast proliferation, differentiation, and matrix synthesis.
 It also plays a role in chondrocyte function, supporting cartilage health, which indirectly benefits joint and skeletal integrity.

-The long-term skeletal benefits derive from enhanced osteoblast activity, increased rates, and improved bone microarchitecture.
+The long-term skeletal benefits derive from enhanced osteoblast activity, increased bone formation rates, and improved bone microarchitecture.
 Clinical studies have indicated that optimizing the GH/IGF-1 axis can lead to improvements in bone mineral density, particularly in individuals with documented GH deficiency.

 The precise impact on bone microarchitecture, including trabecular thickness and connectivity, is a key area of investigation.
 While bone mineral density (BMD) is a primary measure, the quality of the bone matrix and its structural integrity are equally important for fracture resistance.
 GH and IGF-1 contribute to both aspects, making their optimization a valuable strategy for long-term skeletal resilience.